anand-bhat/httpswatch/README.md

-# https-india-banking
+# httpswatch

-Track reports related to bad HTTPS configuration on Indian banking sites.
+Track usage and HTTPS configuration of websites that are expected to be secure.